 Can you talk a bit about the contrasts of the life you captured in these photos?

 90% of the population of Dubai are expats.
 Within this extremely heterogeneous group I decided to focus primarily on the upper middle-class – the wealthier segment of society.
 I went to the places the members in this group go to have fun: nightclubs, beaches, theme parks, hotels, malls.
 Lots of these places seem surreal and dreamlike, as if it all happens in a parallel world where everybody is happy.
 However, when you take a closer look, there’s a lot of ambiguity in my work.
-If I would explain this into detail, I’d destroy my pictures.
+If I explain this in detail, I’d destroy my pictures.

 Who are your photographer idols, and why?